turingschool/career-development-curriculum/module_four/pd_kickoff.md

 ### Objectives

+* Understand the scope and sequence of Module 4 Professional Development and what support looks like this module
 * Decide as a cohort how to make Mod 4 your "peak" module and how to support each other during the job search
 * Discuss and understand options for job search support in Mod 4
 * Provide effective feedback for each other's cover letters